 - Demonstrate leadership skills through participation in student organization activities, such as meetings, programs, and projects.

 - Identify Internet safety issues and procedures for complying with acceptable use standards.

 Exploring Work-Based Learning

 - Summarize the cell theory of human biology.

 - Evaluate the radiosensitivity of tissues and organs exposed to ionizing radiation.

 - Analyze physical factors that have an impact on the patient’s radiation exposure.

-- Describe the physical and biological factors that have an impact on radiation response.
+- Describe the physical and biological factors that have an effect on radiation response.

-- Label the various dose-response relationship curves that emerge when radiation exposure/time intersects with response occurrences.
+- Label dose-response relationship curves that emerge when radiation exposure/time intersects with response occurrences.

-- Explain the effects of radiation on DNA.
+- Explain the effects of radiation on deoxyribonucleic acid (DNA).